Skyfighter64/Audio-Visualizer/README.md

 ---------------------------------------------------
-# Play Music
+# Play Music from sources
 There are different ways to play music.
 In general, any audio source can be used as long as its audio output is set to the `pbnrec` ALSA audio device.
-If you want all audio to be visualized, you may also just declare `pbnrec` as a slave of the default device in your `asound.conf` as follows:
+If you want all audio to be visualized, you may also just declare `pbnrec` as the default audio device in your `asound.conf` as follows:

 ```
 pcm.!default